kelleyvanevert/adventofcode2022/readme.md

   _Update: actually, with `--release`, the bonus part takes around 1h 45m._

+  _Update (on day 26): ACTUALLY, I was just super stupid and it turns out the whole performance bottleneck was just due to the for-loop in the `moduleo` function (which makes sure that the modulo ends up above zero).
+Removing it, everything works in ±100ms.
+Silly me 😂_

 - **Day 21.** Fun and not too complicated :)

 - **Day 22.**